jeremy-jarvis/applitools-demo/getting-started-with-angular.md

 That being said, we are going to switch to using Cucumber in a later guide.
 For now, you can take a look at the files under the `e2e` folder to see how Jasmine organizes things.

 ### e2e/src/app.e2e-spec.ts
 This file contains the test case(s).
 Each `it` is a test case that verifies some aspect of the default Angular app.
-The "should display a welcome message" test case navigates to the page, retrieves the title text, and verifies that the text is a specific string.
+The "should display welcome message" test case navigates to the page, retrieves the title text, and verifies that the text is a specific string.

-### app.po.ts
+### e2e/src/app.po.ts
 This file contains helper functions that navigate the application and retrieve elements from the page using Protractor.
 Functions in this file are called by the spec files (e.g. `app.e2e-spec.ts`)

-### protractor.conf.js
+### e2e/protractor.conf.js
 This file configures how Protractor behaves.
 Of particular note is the `specs` property, which tells Protractor where all the spec files are kept.
 Also, the framework is set to "jasmine", with other specific jasmine configuration such as `jasmineNodeOpts`.
-In a later guide, we’ll switch from Jasmine to Cucumber, and references to jasmine will be removed from this file.
+In a later guide we’ll switch from Jasmine to Cucumber, and remove Jasmine references from this file.

 ## Run the E2E Tests
 To run the default E2E tests: